alexdsbreslav/spaceship_two_step_task_AN/README.md

 - I created higher quality stimuli and expanded the stimuli set.
 This was done so that each block (practice, food, and money blocks) had entirely different stimuli and the stimuli colors/shapes could be randomized between subjects.
 The stimuli color pairs are all accessible.

 - There are practice rounds and two blocks of 150 trials.
-The incentive paradigm is currently in development; it will involve food and be compatible for AN patients as well as healthy controls.
+During both blocks, participants try to win as much space treasure as possible.
+At the end of both blocks, participants receive a random monetary reward and food item from an array of possible items.
+The number of items in the array and the items in the array is determined by their performance on that block.

+- The task utilizes Qualtrics to capture wanting ratings as well as reveal the results at the end of the study.
+The entire experimental package is not currently on GitHub.
+If you would like to run this version of the study, please contact me.

 Please do not share or use this code without my written consent.
 alexander.breslav@duke.edu